 First things first

-We believe trees should be the first thing planted in the home landscape.
-They don't have to be big trees, but careful attention should be paid to the varieties chosen, as well as their planting locations.
+I believe trees should be the first thing planted in the home landscape.
+They don’t have to be big trees, but careful attention should be paid to the varieties chosen, as well as their planting locations.

 Planting mistakes to avoid

 Avoid fast growing trees such as Silver Maples and Poplars since they provide rapid growth early, but create numerous problems later on.
 Silver Maples grow way too large for most lots under an acre, clog older style terra cotta drain pipes with their roots, and form bumpy surface roots and weak branches.
 Bradford Pear is another tree that seems desirable early on, but they begin breaking-up in ice storms and high winds after 15 to 20 years.

 Most nurseries carry improved varieties of an older varieties you may be very fond of.
 For example, even though a couple of the older crabapple varieties like Snowdrift have proven worthwhile, other older crabapple varieties are prone to leaf scab and other diseases.
 Therefore, always try to plant varieties that are resistant to disease and you’ll save yourself time, aggravation and money down the road.